AVmodelling/oscillation-dynamics-training/README.md

 <h5>•	Step-2: Download all five code modules directly into your project folder.

 <h5>•	Step-3: Run ‘Module 1 – data pre-processing’ from your project folder.
-<h6>Within the code, you will see a variable entitled **working_folder**.
+<h6>Within the code, you will see a variable entitled 'working_folder'.
 Please change this path to reflect your designated project folder.
 Output: You should see a subfolder entitled: LSTM_Training Data.
 This folder should contain XXXX data.

 <h5>•	Step-3: Run ‘Module 2 – pre-train model’ from your project folder.